 Welcome to the Faculty of Agriculture and Environment (FAE).
-We think you’ll find your experience of our research-led teaching to be rewarding and incredibly valuable.
+We think you’ll enjoy our research-led teaching, and appreciate it more as the years pass!
 As we constantly hear from our alumni and from industry, degrees from the FAE are your passport to a fantastic career.

 The FAE has amongst the best facilities of any comparable faculty in Australia.
 New facilities at Camden – our Centre for Carbon, Water and Food – and at Narrabri – our I.A.Watson International Grains Research Centre – wonderfully complement our headquarter facilities at Australian Technology Park, Redfern.
 Each of these facilities has been developed specifically to house our outstanding researchers and teachers and to provide the best possible learning spaces for our students.

-We will in 2014 be initiating a new degree – the Bachelor of Food and Agribusiness.
-The BFAB degree as it is affectionately known, is indeed fabulous.
-Combining outstanding teaching in business from our sister faculty with our strength in the science of food production, this degree will set students up to be part of what all experts are predicting will be a boom industry for coming decades.
-There is no doubt that interest in the quality and safety of the food we eat is at an all time high.
-Equally, everyone wants to know that the systems to produce that food are environmentally sustainable.
-With its embedded internship program, the BFAB degree is a response to consistent calls from industry, government and other employers for graduates with the skills that the FAE can impart.
+Our newest degree – the Bachelor of Food and Agribusiness (BFAB) – is certainly fabulous.
+Combining outstanding teaching in business from our sister faculty, with our strength in the science of food production, this degree will set students up to be part of what all experts are predicting will be a boom industry for coming decades.
+Interest in the quality and safety of the food we eat is at an all time high.
+Everyone wants to know that the systems to produce that food are environmentally sustainable.
+With its embedded internship program, the BFAB degree is a response to consistent calls from industry, government and other employers for graduates with skills that only the FAE can impart.

 Professor Mark Adams